College of Education > Academics > Leadership, Language & Curriculum > Graduate Programs > Curriculum Studies (MA/MEd)

-The Curriculum Studies (MA/MEd) program prepares you to develop, evaluate and modify curricula to serve the needs of all learners.
-You’ll be prepared to provide schools, small businesses or Fortune 500 companies the well-developed curricula they require to meet the needs of their learners.
-If you are already a licensed teacher, you also have the option to add a Teacher Leader endorsement to your Illinois Teaching License (PEL).
+The Curriculum Studies (MA/MEd) program prepares you to develop, evaluate, and modify curricula and educational programs to serve the needs of all learners.
+You’ll be prepared to design well-developed learning environments in a variety of educational settings to meet the needs of all students, especially those poorly served by existing programs.
+If you are already a licensed teacher, you also have the opportunity to pursue a Teacher Leader or a Computer Science endorsement to add to your Illinois Teaching License (PEL).

-All classes meet in the evenings at the Lincoln Park Campus.
-The degree program can be completed either part time or full time in two to three years.
+Classes are offered online or in person on the Lincoln Park Campus.
+The degree can be completed in two and a half years.

 Chicago is home to a wide variety of educational environments for all types of learners.
 You’ll find opportunities to hone your craft with the students you most want to help: urban, suburban, traditional, non-traditional, pre-K to post-graduate.